 Soy also is bad because it doses you with phytoestrogens, mimicking the body’s natural estrogen.
-This leads to hormone imbalance in both men and women, a significant cause of infertility (and MALE breast tissue development).
-Eating soy is literally like taking birth control pills, which might seem like a perk to some people… but don’t be fooled- phytoestrogens are a major cancer trigger!
+This can lead to hormone imbalance in both men and women, a significant cause of infertility (and MALE breast tissue development).

 Scared of soy yet?
 Wait!
 There’s more!

-- Soy blocks your body’s ability to absorb minerals
+- Soy may block your body’s ability to absorb minerals

-- Processed soy is laden with aluminum which causes cognitive problems & dementia
+- Processed soy is laden with aluminum which is linked to cognitive problems & dementia

-- Infant soy formula may promote autoimmune thyroid disease
+- Infant soy formula may promote autoimmune disorders

 - Soybean agriculture is awful for the planet